psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/library.rst

 See :py:mod:`opihiexarata.library.engine`.

 Base classes for different engines and solution implementations exist here.
-They are typically subclassed for the actual implemented engines (:ref:`technical-architecture-services-engines`) and solutions (:ref:`technical-architecture-vehicles-solutions`).
+They are typically subclassed for the actual implementation of the engines (:ref:`technical-architecture-services-engines`) and solutions (:ref:`technical-architecture-vehicles-solutions`).
 These are also useful for type checking.